Recruitify-Org/Resume-Shortlisting/README.md

 # Resume Parsing & Shortlisting Web App

 This is an end to end machine learning project served on Flask for parsing and ranking candidates based on similarity scores between resumes and job description.

 A Resume Parser helps organizations eliminate the error-prone and time-consuming process and improves recruiters' efficiency.
 In fact, for recruiters it is a challenging task to handle thousands of resumes manually.

 ## Features

-- Lightweight simple web app
+- Lightweight simple api for parsing and ranking candidates based on similarity scores between resumes and job description
 - Handle multiples documents types (pdf, doc, docx)
-- Extract relevant informations (candidate's name, email id, phone number, skills)
 - Rank candidates based on similarity scores between resumes and job description.

 ## Run Locally